1Yr·

 Risk assessment

-In their capacity as funds, money market funds also reduce credit risk for their investors.
+In their capacity as funds, money market funds also reduce the credit risk for their investors.
 Investors benefit from the diversification of the fund portfolio across different instruments, markets and issuers.

-Example return money market ETF
+Example of money market ETF returns

-4% key interest rate -> 3.6% €STR/ return p.a.
+4% key interest rates -> 3.6% €STR/ return p.a.

 -2% key interest rate -> -1.6% €STR/ return p.a.